 There are hotkeys that let you control the backlight's brightness, record macros, and change profiles.
 These can be accessed by pressing the SteelSeries key and the corresponding hotkey (F9-F12).
 You can lock the Windows key to prevent accidentally minimizing your game by pressing the SteelSeries key and the Windows key.

-The Apex 5 uses proprietary hybrid mechanical switches.
-These switches provide a tactile feedback as well as an audible click to indicate the actuation, similar to Cherry MX Blues.
-They don't require a lot of force to press and their pre-travel distance is slightly lower than standard Cherry MX switches.
+The SteelSeries Apex 5 uses proprietary hybrid mechanical switches.
+These switches provide tactile and audio feedback to indicate the actuation, similar to Cherry MX Blues.
+They don't require a lot of force to press and their pre-travel distance is slightly shorter than standard Cherry MX switches.

 The SteelSeries Apex 5 is part of a new breed of hybrid mechanical keyboards on the market.
-There are only a handful of them at this time, such as the Razer Ornata Chroma and the Cougar 450K, though we haven't reviewed them.
+There are only a handful of them at this time, such as the Razer Ornata Chroma and the Cougar 450K, though we haven't reviewed the latter.
 In terms of typing quality, the Apex 5 feels much more like a mechanical keyboard than one with rubber dome switches.
-Its clicky switches provide a satisfying tactile feedback and an audible click that should satisfy most enthusiasts of Cherry MX Blues.
+Its clicky switches provide satisfying tactile feedback and an audible click that should satisfy most enthusiasts of Cherry MX Blues.
 For other options, check out our recommendations for the best gaming keyboards, the best mechanical keyboards, and the best keyboards.

-The SteelSeries Apex 5 Hybrid Mechanical Gaming Keyboard and the HyperX Alloy Origins have very similar performance in most uses.
-They both have excellent build quality and outstanding RGB backlight, but the Alloy Origins' linear switches might be better for gaming for some and they make less noise.
-However, the Apex 5 has some extra features like its OLED screen, and its customization software is compatible with macOS, while the NGENUITY software is only available for Windows users.
+The SteelSeries Apex 5 Hybrid Mechanical Gaming Keyboard is better than the HyperX Alloy Origins for gaming, mainly because the SteelSeries has much higher latency.
+The HyperX's linear switches are easier to actuate and provide a better typing experience.
+However, the SteelSeries has some extra features like its OLED screen and volume wheel.
+Also, its customization software is compatible with macOS, while HyperX's NGENUITY software is only available for Windows users.